Tashiding

 Tashiding Monastery

-Perched on a hilltop, this 17th-century monastery offers spiritual solace amid panoramic views.
-Insider tip: Visit during the Bumchu Festival (February/March) to see the holy water urn being opened—a rare ritual.
+Perched on a hilltop, this 17th-century monastery offers breathtaking views and a deep sense of serenity.
+Insider Tip: Visit during the Bumchu Festival to see the sacred water vessel being opened—locals believe its level predicts the future.

 How to Reach Tashiding